|The Frankfurt-Tipp rating:|

 |Production country:||USA 2017|

-Eric Marsh (Josh Brolin) fights with all his might for his 19-member team of firefighters to finally be recognized as a hotshot crew.
-Not only does this bring better pay, but it also allows Eric to make decisions that have been denied him until now.
-But with the support of his mentor Duane Steinbrink (Jeff Bridges) he manages to get the recognition for his men that they deserve.
-From now on, they fight on the front line against dangerous forest fires.
-The troop also includes the newbie Brandon "Donut" McDonough (Miles Teller), an ex-junkie who wants to become a better person for his newborn daughter.
-He succeeds in becoming part of this very special troupe - not knowing what dangers he got involved with…
+With all his might, Eric Marsh (Josh Brolin) fights to get his 19-man team of firefighters finally recognized as a hotshot crew.
+Not only will this bring better pay, but it will also allow Eric to make decisions that have previously eluded him.
+But with the support of his mentor Duane Steinbrink (Jeff Bridges), he manages to get his men the recognition they deserve.
+From now on they fight on the front line against dangerous forest fires.
+The squad also includes rookie Brandon Donut McDonough (Miles Teller), an ex-junkie who wants to be a better man for his newborn daughter.
+He manages to become part of this very special squad - unaware of the dangers he has gotten himself into.

-Sure, the whole thing is not completely free of clichés.
-When Josh Brolin looks thoughtfully towards a pillar of smoke and begins to talk with the fire, the viewer is already inclined to twist his eyes slightly annoyed.
-But even if an overdose of pathos is used, the movie works really well in the end.
-He establishes an emotional bond between the viewer and the characters of the story, so that the dramatic last act can fully unfold its power.
+Sure, the whole thing isn't entirely free of clichés.
+When Josh Brolin, for instance, gazes thoughtfully in the direction of a column of smoke and starts talking to the fire, the viewer is already inclined to roll his eyes slightly annoyed.
+But even when an overdose of pathos is employed, the film ends up working really well.
+It establishes an emotional bond between the viewer and the characters in the story, allowing the dramatic final act to fully deliver its power.

 An article by Frankfurt-Tipp